You’re on the right track to a healthier lifestyle! How do I know? Because you stumbled across this page about a plant-based vegan diet!

 The most common form of Diabetes is type 2, accounting for 95% of Diabetes cases in adults.
 Some 26 million American adults have been diagnosed with the disease which is preventable and possibly reversible after onset with a whole foods plant based diet.

 Eating foods like fruits, vegetables, whole grains, and nuts while putting off meat and dairy doesn’t only lower your chances for having type 2 Diabetes.
 It can even reverse it.
 If you have type 2 Diabetes, educating yourself and making the lifestyle switch to a plant based diet could very well save your life.
 It’s not a joke, it’s not too good to be true, it’s a fact that has a lot of research to back it up.

-3. Helps You Lose Weight & Keep It Off
+3. Lose Weight & Keep It Off

 Switching to a plant-based diet means less calorie intake.
 And fewer calories means losing weight and keeping it off!
 Want to know the best part about losing weight on a plant-based diet?